player-coder2/minecraft-server-java/README.md

-# minecraft-server
+# minecraft-server java
-ubuntu how to setup a minecraft server
+ubuntu how to setup a minecraft server java only

 ==================================================================